Brandon Doughty: 2014

-2014 was the Hilltoppers' first season as a member of Conference USA.
+2014 was the Hilltoppers' first season as a member of Conference USA (C-USA).
 Doughty broke his previous records for single-game completions and passing yards (46 and 569, respectively, in the season-opening 59–31 victory over Bowling Green).
-Playing only one game with a completion percentage below 58.3 or a passer rating lower than 119.9 (that game being a 59–10 defeat on November 10 to Louisiana Tech), Doughty and WKU finished the regular season with a 7–5 overall record (4–4 in Conference USA).
+Playing only one game with a completion percentage below 58.3 or a passer rating lower than 119.9 (that game being a 59–10 defeat on November 10 to Louisiana Tech), Doughty and WKU finished the regular season with a 7–5 overall record (4–4 in C-USA).

-On December 10, Doughty was named Conference USA's Most Valuable Player, the same day it was announced that the NCAA had granted him a sixth year of eligibility.
+On December 10, Doughty was named C-USA's Most Valuable Player, the same day it was announced that the NCAA had granted him a sixth year of eligibility.

-The next day, on December 11, Doughty was announced as the winner of the 2014 Sammy Baugh Trophy, becoming the first Hilltopper and only the third quarterback from Conference USA to do so.
+The next day, on December 11, Doughty was announced as the winner of the 2014 Sammy Baugh Trophy, becoming the first Hilltopper and only the third quarterback from C-USA to do so.

 On December 24, Doughty led the Hilltoppers to a 49–48 victory over Central Michigan in the 2014 Bahamas Bowl, completing 31 of 42 pass attempts for 486 yards, five touchdown passes and no interceptions en route to being named the Offensive MVP for the game.

-Overall, for the season Doughty completed 375 of 552 passing attempts for an FBS-leading 4,830 yards (16th all-time in the FBS) and 49 touchdowns (a Conference USA football single-season record and tied for sixth all-time in the FBS) and only ten interceptions, picking up a quarterback rating of 167.1.
+Overall, for the season Doughty completed 375 of 552 passing attempts for an NCAA Division I Football Bowl Subdivision (FBS)-leading 4,830 yards (16th all-time in the FBS) and 49 touchdowns (a C-USA football single-season record and tied for sixth all-time in the FBS) and only ten interceptions, picking up a quarterback rating of 167.1.

 2015

 Doughty completed 388 of 540 passes for 5,055 yards with 48 touchdowns.
 His 5,055 yards in the 2015 season broke his previous record for most yards in a single season.
 From the beginning of the 2014 season to the end of the 2015 season he threw for 97 touchdowns, more than any other quarterback in a two-year span in NCAA history.
 Doughty finished his career in the top 25 in NCAA history for career passing yards, passing touchdowns, and completion percentage.
-Doughty played in the 2016 East-West Shrine game prior to the 2016 NFL Draft.
+Doughty played in the 2016 East–West Shrine Game prior to the 2016 NFL draft.